 In real life, the situation would be considerably more complex.
 Alice would be spending a lot of time with Estate Lawyers Nassau County NY trying to resolve the problems.
 If Jim had left property in a trust in addition to writing a will, life would have been much easier for Alice and the children.

-At The Law Offices of Peter Morra, you will find experienced Estate Lawyers Nassau County NY.
+At Business name, you will find experienced Estate Lawyers Nassau County NY.
 Estate planning is a gift given to those you love the most.
 Schedule an appointment to discuss your options.